 Tip: Be mindful of traffic laws and tolls.

-Renting a car is one of the best ways to get from Cancun to Tulum and explore attractions along the way!
+Renting a car is one of the best ways to travel and explore attractions along the way!
 You’ll have plenty of time to see everything you want and organize your trip independently.

 Furthermore, it is one of the fastest ways to reach your destination, not to mention how affordable it can be!
-The Cancun to Tulum drive time is about 1.5 hours.
+The drive takes about 1.5 hours.

-Start your drive early; if possible, aim to head out before 8 AM for the best chance of avoiding traffic.
+Start your drive early.
+If possible, head out before 8 a.m. to avoid traffic.

 Journey Duration: 1 hour 30 minutes